susanmeerdink/ASTER-Spectral-Library/README.md

   * `Acknowledgement :
   * `Column names (eg: wavelength, reflectance, fwhm) (REQ) :
   * `Column units (eg: nanometers, percent, nanometers) (REQ):

+NOTES:
+None of the fields can have a comma as the code splits columns on the comma.